wdoganowski/cloud-chronicles/04. Securing Your AWS S3 Bucket- Enforcing MFA or SSO Authentication/README.md

 ### Step 4: Paste Your IAM Policy

 In the policy editor, paste the IAM policy listed below.
-This policy explicitly specify that only authenticated users with MFA or SSO-MFA authentication are granted access.
+This policy explicitly specifies that only authenticated users with MFA or SSO-MFA authentication are granted access.
 Be careful when pasting the policy to ensure there are no formatting errors.
 Remember to replace the `your-bucket-name`.

 ```json
 {